wp-plugins/siteorigin-panels/readme.txt

 [vimeo http://vimeo.com/59561067]

-Over the years, WordPress has evolved into a fully functional CMS.
+WordPress has evolved into a fully functional CMS.
 Page Builder (previously called Panels) completes the transition by giving you a way to create responsive column layouts using the widgets you know and love.

 = Use Your Widgets =

 You know widgets.
 They're the things you add to your sidebars.
-Page Builder makes all your widgets infinitely more useful by turning them into the building blocks of your pages.
+Page Builder makes all your widgets even more useful by turning them into the building blocks of your pages.

-We've included a few useful widgets, but it works with any that your themes or plugins add.
+We've included a few useful widgets, but it works with a lot of other well made widgets and plugins out there.

 = Works with Most Themes =